Research dissemination grants

 Dissemination grants provide funding for researchers who wish to disseminate the findings of a completed research programme or project.

-What is a dissemination grants scheme and who will it benefit?
+What is a research dissemination grant and who will it benefit?

 It encourages researchers to communicate and engage with people who may be helped and supported by the outcomes of their research.
 It also provides an opportunity for people to understand how the research findings could be used in future practice and help people affected by dementia.